The Annual Seven Bridge Writers’ Collaborative Award for Short Fiction

 The contest is open to New England writers, and runs April 1 – April 30, 2018.
 (Submissions will not be accepted by Submittable before April 1st.)
 The prizewinner will receive $250.00, and the story will be published on the SBWC website.
 This year’s judge is James Dempsey.

-James Dempsey is an instructor in English and journalism at Worcester Polytechnic Institute in Massachusetts, and is the author of the novel, “Murphy’s American Dream.”
-He is currently working on a biography of Scofield Thayer, a key figure in modernist art and poetry, titled, “The Tortured Life of Scofield Thayer,” and is writing a biographical portrait of Thayer for the Metropolitan Museum of Art in New York City, which is displaying some of Thayer’s extraordinary collection of modernist art later this year.
+James Dempsey is an instructor in English and journalism at Worcester Polytechnic Institute in Massachusetts, and is the author of the novels, “Murphy’s American Dream” and “Zakary’s Zombies.”
+His biography of Scofield Thayer, a key figure in modernist art and poetry, titled, “The Tortured Life of Scofield Thayer,” was published in 2014, and he is writing a biographical portrait of Thayer for the Metropolitan Museum of Art in New York City, which is displaying some of Thayer’s extraordinary collection of modernist art later this year.
 He is also working with New York film producer Caroline Camougis on a documentary about Thayer, to coincide with the MET exhibit.